edb-bureau/staten/README.md

 ## Vision

 A policy platform covering all the important issues.

- - Economic policies based on *Modern Monetary Theory*.
+Economic policies based on *Modern Monetary Theory*.
- - Social policies ensuring reduced inequality and guaranteed living wage.
- - Health policy covering all procedures with no cost to the patient.
-Strong mental health policies.
- - Ambitious environmental policy.

 All policies implemented as [algorithms](https://en.wikipedia.org/wiki/Algorithmic_regulation).
 All data owned by users.
 Aggregate data published.
 State as a "black box".

 ### How